 Gregor and Hevner~\cite{Hevner2013} made a distinction between descriptive knowledge (\textOmega) and prescriptive knowledge (\textLambda).
-While the first one concerns the ``what'' about phenomena, including laws and theories to describe natural, artificial, or human phenomena, the second is focused on the ``how'' of human-built artifacts, including constructs, models, and methods.
-According to the authors, in DSR, it is important to review both areas to avoid the lack of novelty and, consequently, contribution to the knowledge.
-Besides that, this review should include the justificatory knowledge, that is, elements used to inform the artifact construction and explain its effectiveness.
-We organized this section according to this distinction: Section~\ref{ssec:available_solutions} describes the available solutions indicating the gap, and Section~\ref{ssec:justficatory_knowledge} displays the justificatory knowledge that supports our proposed technique.
+While descriptive knowledge concerns the ``what'' about phenomena, including laws and theories to describe natural, artificial, or human phenomena, the prescriptive knowledge focuses on the ``how'' of human-built artifacts, including constructs, models, and methods.
+According to Gregor and Hevner, in DSR, it is important to review both descriptive and prescriptive knowledge to avoid the lack of novelty and, consequently, a potential lack of contribution to knowledge.
+Besides that, this literature review should include justificatory knowledge, that is, elements used to inform the artifact construction and explain its effectiveness~\cite{Hevner2013,Peffers2018}.

 We organized this section to fulfill the above requirements but also to present key concepts for this study.
 Section~\ref{ssec:software_startups} presents concepts related to software startups and their lifecycle, and Section~\ref{ssec:experimentation} displays the process of experimentation in software engineering, including hypotheses engineering.
 In Section~\ref{ssec:available_solutions}, we present available solutions from the scientific and practitioner-produced literature and argue the need for our study.
 Finally, Section~\ref{ssec:cognitive_mapping} presents cognitive mapping and its use to model business models.